 Tech AMU HC

-Publications associated with the MITO-DYNAMICS research consoritum:
+Publications funded by the MITO-DYNAMICS research grant:

 Jerome Avellaneda, Clement Rodier, Fabrice Daian, Thomas Rival, Nuno Miguel Luis, Frank Schnorrer.
 Myofibril and mitochondria morphogenesis are coordinated by a mechanical feedback mechanism in muscle. biorXiv 2020. doi: https://doi.org/10.1101/2020.07.18.209957.

 Kaya-Çopur A, Marchiano F, Hein MY, Alpern D, Russeil J, Luis NM, Mann M, Deplancke B, Habermann BH, Schnorrer F. The Hippo pathway controls myofibril assembly and muscle fiber growth by regulating sarcomeric gene expression.
 Elife.
 2021 Jan 6;10:e63726. doi: 10.7554/eLife.63726.
 PMID: 33404503; PMCID: PMC7815313.